laurorossi/edid_manuals/EDID_ADMIN_MANUAL/README.md

 ## Read-only (View Only)

-- Can log into the W-EDID application and view existing data.
+- Can log in to the W-EDID application and view existing data.

 - Cannot create, edit, or delete any records.